Kranthikiran2005/PClub_Web_Recs25_231CS219/README.md

   We can give a background colour signal when we hover on a portrait or nature pics.

   ## WorkFlow
-  The website is a reactive page, we can load the pics dynamically after clicking on the selected category(also hav transition effects). the image objects are stored in an array called products, we access each object and append it to the class-'grid' div after making the flipcard element using that picture
+  The website is a reactive page, we can load the pics dynamically after clicking on the selected category(also hav transition effects).<br>
+  the image objects are stored in an array called products, we access each object and append it to the class-'grid' div after making the flipcard element using that picture<br>
-  The site consists of two grid layouts-
+  The site consists of two grid layouts-<br>
-  ->one is of the whole body, to determine the area of Title, Blinking camera icon, filters and photos -> second grid is to arrange the flipcards in a proper order
+  ->one is of the whole body, to determine the area of Title, Blinking camera icon, filters and photos<br>
+  -> second grid is to arrange the flipcards in a proper order<br>

-  flipcards - I have made the flipcards to rotate on hovering and show the like counts and some text. shuffle - made it by sorting using javascript random() function
+  flipcards - I have made the flipcards to rotate on hovering and show the like counts and some text.<br>
+  shuffle - made it by sorting using javascript random() function<br>